hanpari/sovereign/source/01/038_interview.md

 Q: Annabelle?
 Who is she?

-A: Annabelle Corvin, my contact from the MoD.
+A: Annabelle Corbin, my contact from the MoD.
 A competent aid, an unmatched talent if you need to manage things.
 Sadly, Captain Gromov's presence completely broke her psyche.

 Q: How come?